amaro spritz.

 about amaro

 Amaro is a bitter (some say herbal) liqueur made with herbs and spices.
 It is essentially an infused alcohol using spirits like grape brandy, almost always with a bittersweet flavor and herbal aftertaste.
-It’s not for everyone, and often takes some getting used to.
+It’s not for everyone, and often it takes some getting used to.

 Amaro can take many forms, from Campari to Nonino.
 You’ve seen them used before, in cocktails like the Paper Plane, Aperol Spritz, or most famously, the Negroni.